 SAN FRANCISCO (October 2014) — Dr. Rowan Paul is already thinking about what to pack for his next medical mission to Honduras, where he will provide world-class orthopedic care for patients including children with congenital deformities and victims of gang violence- people who would otherwise have no hope for a cure.
 Dr. Paul volunteers every year with a team of medical and support personnel from Operation Rainbow, a Bay Area-based nonprofit that performs free orthopedic surgeries in developing countries, primarily in Latin America and the Caribbean.
 The 2014 schedule included missions to Honduras, Mexico, Guatemala, Nicaragua, Ecuador, and Haiti.

 We would like to introduce our newest physician, Dr. Mark Ignatius.

 The primary practice for Dr. Ignatius is physical medicine and rehabilitation, often referred to as PM&R, or simply “physiatry.”
-This branch of medicine emphasizes the prevention, diagnosis, and treatment of disorders that can produce impairment.
+This branch of medicine emphasizes on the prevention, diagnosis, and treatment of disorders that can produce impairment.
 Rehabilitation physicians are determined to combat any illness or injury that could affect mobility.

 Throughout rehabilitation, Dr. Ignatius always has the personalized care of every patient in mind.
-He clarifies that “…in terms of treatment, my goal is to maximize each patient’s own body’s inherent ability to heal itself coupled with a multitude of additional therapeutic measures.”
+He clarifies that “in terms of treatment, my goal is to maximize each patient’s own body’s inherent ability to heal itself, coupled with a multitude of additional therapeutic measures.”